cameronfr/RobotRemote/Readme.md

 ##Usage##

-See the Examples folder. `ReceiverTesting.py` is an example of how to receive the UDP packets. `TelemetryTesting` is an example of how to send telemetry back to the controller.
+See the Examples folder. `ReceiverTesting.py` is an example of how to receive the UDP packets. `TelemetryTesting.py` is an example of how to send telemetry back to the controller.
 Simply run `cd Examples` and `python ReceiverTesting.py` or `python TelemetryTesting.py` — there is a dialog that asks for ports and addresses.